Materials

 Convention Book Forms

-Each District will have a Day of Service to collect items that support local Domestic Violence Shelters and Prevention Projects.
-Your DVP and District Day of Service Chairman will provide information on your District's collection of items and drop-off point.
+Each District will have a Day of Service that will support its own area.
+Contact your DVP or District Day of Service Chairman for the location and specific information about your District.

 page1image4164448